A lesson learnt early on

 Now you will have been provided with some raw editing software by your camera manufacturer.
 However, despite Canon’s offering being quite good, I prefer to use Adobe’s Lightroom, partnered with Adobe’s Photoshop as my editing suite of choice.
 So from the raw image above I am able to extract this;

 Within Adobe’s Lightroom there are a number of presets within the develop module to get you going.
-It’s easy to give your image different looks – plus there are always additional Lightroom plugin’s available.
+It’s easy to give your image different looks – plus there are always additional Lightroom plugin’s available & you can create your own for a personal look.

 This example uses Lightroom’s Old Polar Preset – looks like a photo found in an old tin box from the ’70’s